apol2020ua/aya-test/task-answers.md

 of how to correctly transform arrays into JSON.
-For `Employees` and `Statements` we have parent nodes `E-list` and `Salary` and I can put them in json in appropriate fields like: `{ e-list: [Employees] }`, `{ salary: [Statements] }` but for `Donation` parent node is `Employee`, and I can't put donations array directly to `Employee` node, so if employee has only one `Donation` I can't recognize is it employee's array or just some separate object-field.
+For `Employees` and `Statements` we have parent nodes `E-list` and `Salary` and I can put them in json in appropriate fields like: `{ e-list: [Employees] }`, `{ salary: [Statements] }` but for `Donation`, parent node is `Employee`, and I can't put donations array directly to `Employee` node, so if employee has only one `Donation` I can't recognize is it employee's array or just some separate object-field.